Coffee

 One additional benefit of coffee: when people are hospitalized for abdominal surgery, they recover bowel function sooner and can be discharged earlier if they drink coffee (Diseases of the Colon and Rectum , Aug, 2019).
 In a study of 100 people, half got a cup of coffee with each meal and half got decaf tea instead.
 Nurses have recognized this advantage of coffee for quite some time.

-Does the Caffeine Affect Neuropathy?
+Does the Caffeine in Coffee Affect Neuropathy?

 One of the things we found is that some people are unknowingly creating a vitamin B deficiency as a result of their daily activities.